Big corporations want to build the next Facebook, Twitter, or Groupon as much as you, I, and the entrepreneur in a garage somewhere.

-Corporations want to build the next Facebook or Groupon as much as you, I, and the guy in the garage.
-While corporations might have an advantage in resources and capital to do so, they do at the same time meet with hurdles that independent startups don’t.
+While corporations might have an advantage in resources and capital to do so better than anyone else, they do at the same time meet with challenges that independent startups don’t.

-Over the past years I’ve been fortunate enough to learn from corporate new- business analysis, product roll-outs, and early-stage M&A assessments at the one side, and from founding or helping raw startups at the other side.
-Unfortunately, there is a pattern – the methods often provided by the former are rather diminishing in successfully incubating new ventures.
+Over the past years I’ve been fortunate enough to learn from corporate venture analysis, product roll-outs, and early-stage M&A assessments on the one hand, and from founding or supporting new startups on the other.
+Unfortunately, there is a pattern; the methods provided by the former often turn counterproductive in launching new ventures.

 Rehabilitate from analysis paralysis

 While a challenge with corporate business planning is that it often is comprised with mountains of information—in an early stage startup there usually is a minimal quantifiable track record.

 Doing what they do best, corporations cram old information about existing products and markets to that of the startup.
 Executives and managers have founding teams develop detailed financial estimates and market analysis way too early.